remi-blaise/Benchmark-Study-C-Go-Rust/doc/questions.md

 Run `top -b > measures` during the execution, then `cat measures | grep "chrome" | perl -pe 's/^\s+//' | tr -s " " | cut -f 6,7,9,10 -d " "`
-to retrieve reserved memory, shared memory, %cpu and %ram
+to retrieve reserved memory, shared memory, %cpu and %ram -> sleep for 2 secondes before and after

 -------------------------

 New comments:
 3 Data structures
-- Rust can't sort arrays
+- Rust can't sort arrays => use the C sort, optionnal

 BST 2.go => Remove return a non-captured value?!
 In Rust, use of B-Tree

-Matrices?
+Matrices? => just multiplication is fine optional(apples to apples)